 So, I jumped right up and whipped up, in my very humble opinion, this amazing recipe for fresh cranberry orange pancakes with a fresh cranberry orange rum syrup!
 (I know…I teared up too…Your welcome!)

 They start out with my basic buttermilk pancake recipe.
-Then you add chopped fresh cranberries (careful…they’re slippery buggers!) and two Tablespoons of orange zest!
+Find that Recipe HERE!
+Add chopped fresh cranberries (careful…they’re slippery buggers!) and two Tablespoons of orange zest to the original buttermilk pancake recipe!

 Why are we chopping the cranberries?
 Because we have a limited “bake” time with pancakes and we want them to cook through.
 So get to chopping!
 Chop-chop!!!

 Pour a scoop of batter onto your hot griddle.
-Once they are bubbling and some of your bubbles have popped check to see if they are ready to flip.
+Once they are bubbling and some of the bubbles have popped check to see if they are ready to flip.
+Gently lift one corner, if it looks golden brown…FLIP!

 Seriously, you want beautiful golden pancakes just like in the picture below.
 Sigh…don’t those look amazing!
 I love the dots of red cranberry!
 These are wonderful light flavorful pancakes and so tasty!
 Such a treat from the norm.